Three ways to understand consumer emotions

 Learn more about innovative methodologies for Consumer Behavior Research - Replay our free webinar now!

 1. Multi-sensory research

 In order to understand consumer emotions, you can use a variety of different technologies.
 In one recent project, a company claimed to have developed shampoo and hair serum (PIVOINE range, KLORANE) that would have superior relaxing effects.
 However, they wanted (and according to EU law, needed) proof!

 Using the Noldus toolkit (which has behavioral metrics along with physiological measurements such as blood pressure, electro-dermal activity, and heart rate) together with the customer, we found out that the relaxing shampoo and serum both had physiological and behavioral effects that pointed to relaxation.
 The serum had an impact on blood pressure and heart rate, and the shampoo had an impact on EDA and heartbeat intervals.

-The relaxing shampoo and serum have been on the market since April this year, with a claim backed up by scientific data.
+The relaxing shampoo and serum have been on the market since April 2017, with a claim backed up by scientific data.

 Nestle Research Center in France aimed to understand consumers’ satisfaction levels while interacting with a packaged food in their homes.
 Were they happy with their purchase, and what was the greatest factor in determining their satisfaction?

 A total of 64 consumers participated in this study.
 They were willing to buy and try the commercial packaged food chosen in this study.
 All consumers provided self-recorded videos while interacting with the packaging at home, from the unpacking stage through food preparation.